FrancoRojas1/Python-Programming-Portfolio/CONTRIBUTING.md

 # Types of Contributions
 ### We welcome many types of contributions, including:

-* -Bug fixes
+* Bug fixes
-* -Feature requests
+* Feature requests
-* -Code improvements
+* Code improvements
-* -Documentation updates
+* Documentation updates
-* -Translations
+* Translations
-* -Tests and test coverage improvements
+* Tests and test coverage improvements

 ### Before you start working on a major contribution, please open an issue to discuss it with the project maintainers.
 This will ensure that your work is aligned with the project's goals and prevent duplication of effort.

 ## Reporting Bugs
-### If you find a bug in these projects, please report it by opening an issue in the GitHub repository.
+If you find a bug in these projects, please report it by opening an issue in the GitHub repository.
 Please include as much detail as possible, including steps to reproduce the issue and any error messages you received.

 ## Communication
-### We use the GitHub issue tracker to discuss project-related topics.
+We use the GitHub issue tracker to discuss project-related topics.
 Please search the existing issues before opening a new one to avoid duplication.

-### We welcome friendly and constructive discussions, but please be respectful of others and follow our code of conduct, which is available in the repository.
+We welcome friendly and constructive discussions, but please be respectful of others and follow our code of conduct, which is available in the repository.

 ### Thank you for your contributions!